AllTrue-ai/alltrue-llm-observability/README.md

     alltrue_endpoint_identifier="<IDENTIFIER>",
     blocking=False,  # Set to True to validate and potentially block requests logging_level="WARNING",
-)
+    batch_size=5,    # Valid when in non-blocking mode, enable sending traces in batches of up to the give size )

 # Register observer - from this point, all OpenAI client calls will be monitored